 Speaking of calibration, your insurance company might cover the cost of replacing a windshield but did you know that you'll probably still be on the hook for radar recalibration costs?

-Many of these problems were discussed in an August 2017 bulletin titled MID Displays ACC, CMBS, LKAS, RDM, and Brake Warnings and Other Listed Symptoms.
-The TSB informs technicians to update the wave radar unit’s software and confirms many of the problems owners have been talking about:
+Many of these problems were brought up in technical service bulletin (TSB #17-064) titled MID Displays ACC, CMBS, LKAS, RDM, and Brake Warnings and Other Listed Symptoms.

 - Front radar blindness due to severe weather conditions (rain, snow, fog, etc) may trigger a sporadic false “Radar Obstructed” message.